veeto

 Key Takeaways

-• Establishes new safety standards for energy storage systems by requiring compliance with national fire protection guidelines.
+• Establishes new safety standards for large energy storage systems to protect against fire hazards.

-• Mandates large energy storage systems over 600 kilowatthours be located in noncombustible buildings or remote areas.
+• Mandates energy storage systems be located in noncombustible buildings or approved outdoor installations.

-• Requires applicants to meet with local fire departments 30 days before submitting facility applications.
+• Requires developers to consult with local fire departments 30 days before submitting permit applications.

 Get Involved